 8) Assume responsibility for professional development.

-9) Use the nursing process and/or plan competent, effective and evidenced nursing care that contributes to safe and high quality outcomes.
+9) Use the nursing process and plan competent, effective and evidence-based nursing care that contributes to safe and high quality outcomes.